eserranoj316/CarND-Behavioral-Cloning-P3/writeup_template.md

 * 20224/20000  123s  loss: 0.0694 - val_loss: 0.0721
 * 20224/20000  126s  loss: 0.0669 - val_loss: 0.0658

 I tried to use initial model and fine tune it.
-The resulting training and validation loss improved and car was able to drive the track continously without going outside the road. [car driving autonomously](https://youtu.be/z3z2mb9RJAE)
+The resulting training and validation loss improved and car was able to drive the track continously without going outside the road. [car driving autonomously training twice in succession 15 epochs each](https://youtu.be/z3z2mb9RJAE)

 Second training:
 * 20224/20000  124s - loss: 0.0988 - val_loss: 0.0637